-Permission was taken from the department of Clinical Psychology, GCU.
-Data was collected online by using Google form.
-Permission were taken from the parents and heads of the schools.
-Required scales were used by taking permission from the authors.
-The questionnaires were filled by both boys' and girls' students who were studied in the 9th, 10th, 11th and 12th grades of different government and private schools and colleges of Lahore, Pakistan.
+Permission was taken from the Department of Clinical Psychology, GCU.
+Data was collected online by using Google Forms.
+Permission was taken from the parents and heads of the schools.
+Required scales were used by obtaining permission from the authors.
+The questionnaires were filled out by both boys' and girls' students who studied in the 9th, 10th, 11th, and 12th grades of different government and private schools and colleges in Lahore, Pakistan.